jitender18/Analytics_NLP_projects/README.md

 Edmunds Car Review forums:-

+Objective:- To find the real competition between the brands in the eyes of customers.

 Scrapped arround 1000 pages of reviews from Edmunds entry level luxury sedan cars forum.

-Objective:- To find the real competition between
+Steps followed by cleaning the text and calculating the TF-IDF score